theshobhitsingh/Encryptify/README.md

 └── makeDirs.py          // Script to create necessary directories <br>

 ## Usage
-1. Start by compiling the application as mentioned above.
+1. Start by compiling the application as mentioned above. <br>
-2. Use the command-line interface to encrypt or decrypt files.
+2. Use the command-line interface to encrypt or decrypt files. <br>
-3. Ensure that the files you are working with have the appropriate permissions for reading and writing.
+3. Ensure that the files you are working with have the appropriate permissions for reading and writing. <br>

 ## Contributing
 Contributions are encouraged!
 Please follow these steps to contribute:

-I. Fork the repository: git checkout -b feature/YourFeature II.
-Make your changes and commit: git commit -m "Add your feature" III.
-Push to the branch: git push origin feature/YourFeature IV.
-Create a pull request.
+I. Fork the repository: git checkout -b feature/YourFeature <br>
+II.
+Make your changes and commit: git commit -m "Add your feature" <br>
+III.
+Push to the branch: git push origin feature/YourFeature <br>
+IV.
+Create a pull request. <br>

 ## Acknowledgments
 Inspired by the need for secure file handling and modern encryption techniques.
 Special thanks to the open-source community for their contributions and shared knowledge in C++ development.